-Butt wait, there's more.
-We've also been hard at work making more products to keep DUDES fresh.
-Since Shark Tank we've released three new flagship products, the DUDE Shower, DUDE Face Wipes and DUDE Powder.
+But wait, there's more.
+We've also been hard at work, making more products to keep DUDES fresh.
+Since Shark Tank, we've released three new flagship products, the DUDE Shower, DUDE Face Wipes, and DUDE Powder.

-With this newfound attention, and the amazing support from Mark Cuban and the DUDE community we’ve grown from $250K in revenue pre-Shark Tank, to tens of million in sales since our Shark Tank episode aired!
+With this newfound attention and the amazing support from Mark Cuban and DUDE Nation, we’ve grown from $250K in revenue pre-Shark Tank to tens of millions in sales since our Shark Tank episode aired!
 That’s over 40x increase in overall sales in the 30 months since Mark invested in us.